Patternslib/pat-PATTERN_TEMPLATE/README.md

 ## Release

 The created package has a Patternslib enabled release workflow.
-By default the package lives in the ``@patternslib`` scope on npm and downloadable bundles are published to the [Patterns-releases](https://github.com/Patternslib/Patterns-releases/tree/main/releases) repository on Github.
+By default the package lives in the ``@patternslib`` scope on npm.

-You might want to change these paramters to fit your release process and accessible npm scopes and Github repos.
+You might want to change these paramters to fit your release process and accessible npm scopes.
-If you believe you need access to the npm ``@patternslib`` scope create an [Issue on Patterns-releases](https://github.com/Patternslib/Patterns-releases/issues).
+If you believe you need access to the npm ``@patternslib`` scope create an [Issue on Patterns](https://github.com/Patternslib/Patterns/issues).

 ## Documentation